Home » Measuring instruments » Vernier Depth Gauge: Parts, Types, Least Count, Errors and It’s Working

 Vernier Depth Gauge: Parts, Types, Least Count, Errors and It’s Working

-In this post, you’ll learn what is Vernier depth gauge and It’s working, parts, types, least count and errors.
+In this post, you’ll learn what Vernier Depth Gauge is and Its working, parts, types, least count, and errors.

-Vernier depth gauge is used for measuring the depth of holes, recesses and distances from a plane surface to a projection.
-Here the graduated scale is slide through the base and vernier scale remains fixed.
+Vernier depth gauge is used for measuring the depth of holes, recesses, and distances from a plane surface to a projection.
+Here the graduated scale is slide through the base and the vernier scale remains fixed.

 Running through the depth gauge body is the main scale the end of which provides the datum surface from which measurements are taken.